RolandWarburton/boilerplates/golang-web/README.md

     -d '{"username":"roland","password":"sha256_of_password"}' | jq -r '.data.token'
 ```

-You can then re-use that token later.
+You can then re-use that token later for future requests.

 The above has been simplified into a script to set a token variable.
 Running `eval $(node getToken.js)` will result in